Customer case: Autoliv Inc.

 “We have a ‘one product, one process’ philosophy.
 Therefore, we knew that we would get permission easily to invest in AlisQI, since many Autoliv factories were already using this software.”

-The Dutch Gerben de Haan from AlisQI came over to England for a demo.
+AlisQI Co-founder and CEO, Gerben de Haan came over to England for a demo.

 “This was free of charge.
 The software runs on a server in Holland, to which we connect via a secure connection.
 We do not have to bother about software updates.
 We became enthusiastic and started a pilot with the system.
 We entered real specification data, and our operators started to feed it with test results.”